Virtual-Coffee/vc-preptember/README.md

 ## 💭 Do you have questions?

-Whenever you need help, you can always ask for it in the `#open-source` or `#help-and-pairing` channels in Slack.
-You can read our [guide on how to ask questions](https://virtualcoffee.io/resources/developer-resources/developer-tips/asking-coding-questions).
+Whenever you need help, you can ask for it in the `#open-source` or `#help-and-pairing` channels in Slack.
+You can also read our [guide on how to ask questions](https://virtualcoffee.io/resources/developer-resources/developer-tips/asking-coding-questions).

 We're here to help you! 💙

+## ☕ Join Virtual Coffee Community

+If you're interested in joining our community, you can learn about us through [our website](https://virtualcoffee.io/) and [join the waitlist](https://virtualcoffee.io/join).

 ## ⚖️ License